apache/submarine/README.md

 - ML-focused APIs to run/track experiment from Python SDK (notebook), REST API, and CLI.
 - Provide APIs to run training jobs by using popular frameworks (Standalone/Distributed TensorFlow/PyTorch/Hovorod).
 - Pre-packaged Training Template for Data-Scientists to focus on domain-specific tasks (like using DeepFM to build a CTR prediction model).
-- Support GPU and other compute speed-up devides.
+- Support GPU and other compute speed-up devices.
 - Support running on K8s/YARN or other resource management system.
 - Pipeline is also on the backlog, we will look into pipeline for training in the future.

 #### Notebook Service

 - Submarine is target to provide notebook service, which allows users to create/edit/delete a notebook instance (such as a Jupyter notebook) running on the cluster.
-- Users can submit experiement, manage models using Submarine SDK.
+- Users can submit experiment, manage models using Submarine SDK.

 #### Model Management (Serving/versioning/monitoring, etc.)